Rolex Tracking Consent

 A History of Innovation and Excellence

 One thing that is surely shared between Bond and Stephenson is their love for gadgets of all sorts.
 With the humble beginning of Stephenson's stolen can opener, it's amazing to see the array of high-tech gizmos employed in 007's repertoire, from cameras embedded in rings to a remote-controlled, robot dog.
-Perhaps most iconic of all are the OMEGA watches worn on-screen since 1995's Goldeneye.
+Perhaps most iconic of all are the Omega watches worn on-screen since 1995's Goldeneye.
 The real-world versions might not fire steel-melting lasers at the press of a button, but IJL's OMEGA James Bond watches certainly complete the look of a dapper gentleman.

 With the latest Bond film, No Time To Die, coming in 2021, remember the Winnipeg roots of Daniel Craig's on-screen persona.
 When you think of the world's greatest spy making a brazen escape from enemy territory, know that William Stephenson is the man who actually did it.
 He may or may not have had the same comedic timing as the version on the big screen, but being a Canadian, he was most likely very polite about it.